erin-noe-payne/scheming/README.md

 - properties **object** An object whose key value pairs are passed to [Schema.defineProperty](#sschemadefineproperty)

-### Schema.extend()
- TODO!
-The goal is to support extensible Schema functions so you can implement custom persistence methods.
-Something like that...

-## Instance

-The object instance returned by newing up a [Schema](#schema) constructor.

-### Instance.validate()
+### Schema.validate(instance)

-Validates the schema instance and all child schema instances.
+Validates an instance of the schema and all child schema instances.
 Checks for required fields and runs all validators.
 Validators are not run on fields which are not defined.

 - returns errors **object** An object with any validation errors, where each key is the path that failed validation, and each value is an array of error messages.
 If validation passes, will return `null`.